 Yes, you’re reading it very correctly.
 It is what the name implies.
 Lazy loading.

 You want first-time users to enjoy their UX and their overall journey when visiting the website, no?
 Well, the answer is simple.
 Lazy loading.
 We want to make the browser render the top of the page first (above the fold content) before loading the rest of the page.
 Let’s consider the website a building block, and each block is loaded when it’s needed and not all at once.
 We can use lazy loading and enable it by using loading attributes.
-These attributes will tell the browser to download the elements once the user has scrolled to the element and places it in the viewpoint.
+These attributes will tell the browser to download the elements once the user has scrolled to the element and placed it in the viewpoint.
 For example, if the element consists of loading a picture, and as soon as the user has scrolled down to that element, the image instantly loads, offering the user the best ever possible experience out there.

 Hang in there for a second.
 Do you really believe I highlighted every single thing to optimize and improve website loading speed?
 If I wanted to go in deep, I’d write a novel or a guide.